 the cost of managing and settling claims that arose in previous years may be made by Tusla in 2023.
-These payments are of a legal and technical nature and the business plan does not provide for any expenditure.
+These payments are of a legal and technical nature and the business plan does not provide for any expenditure under this heading as there is no budget yet in place to cover this expenditure.